nixworks/public/news/2014/06/30/README.md

 ##### Mexican Drug War
 ### [Mexican Army soldiers kill 22 criminals in a shootout at a warehouse in the town of Tlatlaya in central Mexico. ](/news/2014/06/30/mexican-army-soldiers-kill-22-criminals-in-a-shootout-at-a-warehouse-in-the-town-of-tlatlaya-in-central-mexico.md)
-_Context: Mexican Drug War, Tlatlaya, Mexico, Mexican Army_
+_Context: Mexican Drug War, Mexican Army, Tlatlaya, Mexico_

 ##### Yosemite National Park
 ### [Yosemite National Park commemorates the 150th anniversary of Abraham Lincoln signing into law the Yosemite Grant Act, establishing Yosemite as a federally-protected area. ](/news/2014/06/30/yosemite-national-park-commemorates-the-150th-anniversary-of-abraham-lincoln-signing-into-law-the-yosemite-grant-act-establishing-yosemite.md)